Pre-commit System

 3. Add it to AGENTS.md project shape and verification sections

-4. Add a corresponding command in .claude/commands/ for AI-powered analysis
+4. Add a corresponding Codex skill in .agents/skills/ for AI-powered analysis

 5. Document it in this file